ladasmereca/shakespeare-smart-search/README.md

-# Semantic Shakespeare: Exploring Love, Betrayal, and Blood with BigQuery AI
+# Shakespeare Smart Search: Exploring Love, Betrayal, and Blood with BigQuery AI

 This project was built for the [BigQuery AI Hackathon 2025](https://kaggle.com/competitions/bigquery-ai-hackathon).
 It uses **BigQuery AI’s semantic embeddings (Gemini)** to explore Shakespeare’s works — moving beyond keyword search to reveal deeper thematic connections.